grumpypixel/msfs2020-simconnect-go/README.md

 ## tl;dr

-This is a Golang interface for Microsoft Flight Simulator 2020 (MSFS2020 ) using SimConnect.
+This library a Golang interface for Microsoft Flight Simulator 2020 (MSFS2020 ) using SimConnect.

 ## Does it work?